M. B. Moran Endowed Presidential Scholarship in Education

 Mattie Belle (M. B.) Moran graduated from UT with bachelor’s and master’s degrees in education.
 M. B. always wanted to fund a scholarship in special education and was very passionate about teachers being trained in this field.
 This endowment funds scholarship awards to students pursuing careers in special education in an effort to further the interests of special education and to help future teachers pursuing study in the field.

 M. B. Moran

-M. B. dedicated her life to education.
-In the 1940s she realized the lack of attention given to disabled children and their special needs.
-She became one of the first special education teachers in Texas in 1946.
+M. B. dedicated her life to teaching.
+In the 1940s she recognized the lack of attention given to disabled children and their special needs.
+She became one of the first special education specialists in Texas in 1946.
 M. B.’s teaching career spanned more than 50 years in South Texas, Austin, Odessa, and El Paso.
-She counted among her students both native English speakers and Spanish speaking students.
+She counted among her students both native English speakers and Spanish-speaking students.
 She received numerous awards, such as Teacher of the Year, and she was instrumental in the establishment of the Odessa Texas Rehabilitation Center for Handicapped Children.

 Frank W. Moran, Jr.

 M. B. instilled in Frank the importance of an education very early in his life.
 Frank has never known a teacher more dedicated to her profession than his mother.
 She was truly committed and loved every minute she spent with students.

 Update: Frank Moran passed away in June of 2014.